 Based on the true story, 'The Great Escape to the North' is a unique docu-drama, keeping the viewer in suspense from the first minute to the last.

 The poster (also on the website) for “The Great Escape to the North” is now ready and was created by classic artist and master of Polish posters – Andrzej Pagowski (Platoon, Manhattan, A Short Film about Killing, Man of Iron)

-A closed screening of the film was shown on 25th March 2014, on the 70th anniversary of The Great Escape.
+A closed screening of the film took place on 25th March 2014, on the 70th anniversary of The Great Escape.
 Special Guests – veterans of the era, representatives of the Norwegian and British Embassies, relatives of Per Bergsland, the son of Pawel Tobolski etc. honoured the screening with their visit.

 A letter of recommendation from Karsten Klepsvik - Ambassador of Norway - can be read here

-The film "The Great Escape to the North" will be shown (in the competition) in Gdynia, on one of the most important festivals of historical films in Poland - "Niepokorni, Niezlomni, Wyklęci" - Gdynia, September 11-13
+The film "The Great Escape to the North" was shown (in the competition) in Gdynia, on one of the most important festivals of historical films in Poland - "Niepokorni, Niezlomni, Wyklęci" - Gdynia.

 More info here

 The cinema premiere on November 14 in Szczecin.